 Big Business and the Rise of American Statism: The Roots of Regulation

 Having rejected Marxist, liberal, and conservative historical lenses, Childs applies a libertarian one.
-He first considers the railroad industry.

 In fact and in history, the entire thesis of all three schools is botched, from beginning to end.
 The interpretations of the Marxists, the liberals and the conservatives are a tissue of lies.